 Method

-2. Pour the coloured water into the flour mix and bring together with a spoon.
+2. Pour the coloured water into the flour and mix together.

-3. Dust a work surface with a little flour and turn out the dough.
-Knead together for a few minutes to form a smooth, pliable dough.
-If you want a more intense colour you can work in a few extra drops of food colouring.
+3. Dust a work surface with some flour and then knead together for a few minutes to form a smooth, pliable dough.

 Firework pompom push

-To give ours a bonfire twist, I just drew some fireworks around the holes in felt tips and gave Mr 4 pompoms in colours he could match to the holes.
+To give ours a bonfire twist, I just drew some fireworks around the holes in felt tips and gave my youngest some pompoms in colours he could match to the holes.

 He loved poking them through the holes and them tipping them all out.